2018 Ju-Air Junkers Ju 52 crash: Safety violations

+Oversight failure

+Despite numerous safety violations found within the airline, FOCA, the body that was responsible for the oversight of the airline, wasn't able to identify problems within the management.
+Corrective actions were not taken by the airline and FOCA was noted for being unable to execute its authority.

+The investigation found that there was miscategorization regarding the operation of Junkers Ju-52 by FOCA.
+As the aircraft was categorized within the same class as "standard" aircraft instead of "historic" aircraft, the inspector from FOCA who was not accustomed to such vintage aircraft could not comprehend the area of operation for the Junkers Ju-52.
+Several deficiencies were actively dismissed by inspectors from FOCA, including the miscalculation of the basic empty mass which contributed to the shift in the aircraft's center of gravity.
+The report noted that at one point the crew did fly the aircraft in high-risk conditions such as proximity with terrain, however, the inspector did not report any fault and dismissed the finding.
+The internal safety management of the airline was also deemed inadequate as it didn't issue any corrective measures regarding high-risk flights that had been happening for years.

+FOCA's inability to identify and rectify any shortcomings from the airline as well as its inability to enact its authority over the misconduct were eventually listed as a systemic contributing factor that enabled the crash.

+Conclusion

-On January 28, 2021, a final report was released by the STSB which stated that "the pilots' high-risk flying was a direct cause of the accident", and that "the flight crew piloted the aircraft, at low altitude, with no possibility of an alternative flight path and at an air speed that was dangerously low for the circumstances.
+On 28 January 2021, a final report was released by the STSB which stated that "the pilots' high-risk flying was a direct cause of the accident", and that "the flight crew piloted the aircraft, at low altitude, with no possibility of an alternative flight path and at an airspeed that was dangerously low for the circumstances.
 The high-risk manner of flying through these not unusual turbulences caused the pilot to lose control of the aircraft.
 The aircraft was also being operated with its centre of gravity in excess of its rear limit".
 The STSB found that the aircraft was not in an airworthy condition when it took off on the accident flight, in that the engines had not been properly maintained and were not producing rated power.
 The report indicated that the company had a poor safety culture that tolerated risky behaviour and rule breaking.